kmlawson/dotfiles/docs/commandline.md

     * -c concatenate lines together
     * - - - divide standard input into three columns

-* cut - cut selected portions of each line of file
+* cut - cut selected portions of each line of file and send to standard out
+    * -d{delimiter} - the delimiter for the fields
+    * -f{num} - the number of the field to

 * wc -l/-m/-w list the lines/characters/words (only) for file